 Certain voters — including military members and their families, those 65 and older, and people with disabilities — can make a single request that absentee ballots be sent for every election this year, except special elections.
 Everyone else needs a separate request for each election and runoff.

-- In person: Before Election Day, at least one drop box for ballots is available in every county.
-Drop boxes are available only during early-voting hours until Friday, Nov.
-4. Your county’s drop box locations will be available when you log in to the My Voter Page closer to the election date.
+- In person: Your county’s drop box locations will be available when you log in to the My Voter Page.
 You can also hand-deliver your ballot to your county elections office on Election Day, but make sure you get there before it closes.

 - By mail: Mail completed ballots to your county registrar.
-Mail your ballot at least seven days before the election to help ensure it arrives by the time polls close on Election Day.
+Mail your ballot at least seven days before the election to help ensure it arrives by the time polls close on the day of the runoff.
 Postage is required.

 Can I track my absentee ballot?

 Yes, the status of your mail-in or absentee ballot can be tracked through the secretary of state’s My Voter Page and Georgia BallotTrax.

 Can I vote in person before Election Day?